UML-Cyber-Security/ccdc2023/Scripts/Linux/Files-Installed-Services/Gluster/README.md

 **This is done by the install script!**

-The install script will also enable to Gluster chains created in the IPTables setup script
+The install script will also create the Gluster chains created and append them to the IPTables chains to allow for access.

 The script also creates a **/gluster** directory in the root directory (/) this is where we can mount bricks as, we will not be using the partitions method...